 Note: You must check a file system before it is mounted; otherwise, the file system will not be mounted.
 Before mounting a file system, always perform a consistency check on it to ensure that a reliable environment exists for file storage.
 When the system is brought to multiuser mode, the /etc/bcheckrc multiuser level start-up script automatically checks any file systems listed in the /etc/fstab file.
-The /etc/fstab file also has an option that can cause its files to be mounted automatically at multiuser start-up time.
+The /etc/fstab file also has an option that can cause its files to be mounted automatically at multiuser start-up time (see Section 5.14.2, page 130).
 Because of the multipass nature of the /etc/fsck command, the file systems must be in an inactive state while being checked.
 You must ensure that all file systems to be checked are unmounted.